 Transport tetany occurs after the stress of prolonged transport, typically in cows and ewes in late pregnancy, although it is also seen in lambs transported to feedlots and in cattle and sheep transported to slaughter.
 Crowded, hot, poorly ventilated transport vehicles (railroad cars or trailers) with minimal or no access to feed or water appear to predispose animals to the condition; however, prolonged travel by foot is also a risk factor.
 The disease is characterized by recumbency, GI stasis, and coma, and is generally fatal.

-Last full review/revision July 2011 by George M. Barrington, DVM, PhD, DACVIM
+Last full review/revision February 2014 by Andrew J. Allen, DVM, PhD, DACVIM